Airplanes dance to Budapest airport flight data, along with other relevant data.

 This plot contains about 20 variables.

+I produced it for the data visualization challenge at SatRDay Budapest.
 Because the challenge focused on this particular dataset, I used the different sensory media to distinguish between the given data and the other data I acquired.
 The given flight data are presented only in the video, and few other variables are presented in the video; the music includes none of the given flight data.

 The time dimension is the key by which the video and music variables are joined.
 Time is divided into months from January 2007 to June 2012 (66 months).
 Each month corresponds to 16/9 (1.778) seconds, eight beats of music, and eight frames of video.
 The whole song is thus 117 seconds long.